-Sparsh-X and multisensory touch representations for robot manipulation
+Sparsh-X multisensory touch representations for tactile AI

 Updated technical brief - June 2026